QMarkYenQ/QPalyerVR/README.md

 # QPalyerVR

-Play VR180 from DLNA.
+The Oculus APP Play VR180 from DLNA.
 It is developed based on the following modules.

 # Android ( JAVA )